-- 2.1 The overall favourable variance of £(0.491)m reflects a number of individual under and overspends across the diverse areas of the Directorate, as detailed in Appendix 1 and summarised below. - 2.2 A favourable one-off income variance is projected from Oakfield Road car park £(0.150)m.
-There is also one-off additional back rent income of £(0.087)m from Stretford Arndale which was notified from the managing agent in November 2015 and relates to 2014/15. - 2.3 Income from other fees and charges is higher than budgeted for the GM Road Access Permit Scheme £(0.010)m, airport rent £(0.021)m and planning fees £(0.155)m.
-There are income shortfalls forecast relating to building control £0.063m, bulky and commercial waste £0.010m, parking (including fines) £0.013m.
+- 2.1 The overall favourable variance of $\mathfrak{L}(0.558)$ m reflects a number of individual under and overspends across the diverse areas of the Directorate, as detailed in Appendix 1 and summarised below. - 2.2 A favourable one-off income variance is projected from Oakfield Road car park £(0.170)m.
+There is also one-off additional back rent income of £(0.087)m from Stretford Arndale which was notified from the managing agent in November 2015 and relates to 2014/15. - 2.3 Income from other fees and charges is higher than budgeted for the GM Road Access Permit Scheme £(0.010)m, airport rent £(0.021)m and planning fees £(0.165)m.
+There are income shortfalls forecast relating to building control £0.080m, bulky and commercial waste £0.010m, parking (including fines) £0.044m.
 In addition, fee income from capital schemes is £0.132m lower than budgeted for the period before the One Trafford contract start date.
-Total overall income is forecast to be £(0.199)m above budget. - 2.4 This income forecast is £(0.061)m higher than last reported which includes £(0.025)m from licensing, £(0.018)m from parking and £(0.018)m from planning. - 2.5 There are a number of favourable variances relating to staffing budgets as a result of turnover or vacancy management $\pounds(0.221)m$.
-This is a favourable movement of $\pounds(0.056)m$ from last report across a number of service areas due to updated forecasts of staff starters and leavers for the remainder of the year. - Other running costs are projected to be $\pounds(0.071)$ m underspent, which is a minor adverse movement of $\pounds0.002$ m from last reported. - 2.7 Management action will continue over the financial year end period and into 2016/17 to ensure that essential services are delivered within budget and to seek out opportunities for future financial benefits.
+Total overall income is forecast to be £(0.176)m above budget, which is £0.023m lower than last reported. - 2.4 There are a number of favourable variances relating to staffing budgets as a result of turnover or vacancy management $\pounds(0.334)m$.
+This is a favourable movement of $\pounds(0.113)m$ from last reported across a number of service areas due to updated forecasts of the timing and number of staff starters and leavers expected for the remainder of the year. - Other running costs are projected to be £(0.048)m underspent, which is £0.023m less than last reported. - 2.6 Management action will continue over the financial year end period and into 2016/17 to ensure that essential services are delivered within budget and to seek out opportunities for future financial benefits.
 This includes: - Only necessary spending on supplies and services to be approved; - Systematic monitoring and evaluation of existing and potential new income streams; - Analysis of rechargeable work for both revenue and capital schemes; - Additional improvements to efficiency through service redesign and better procurement; - Potential to accelerate future savings proposals.